trustbit/exercises/ml-ops-on-mars/exercise3.md

 Attached you will find [model3.py](model3.py) which simulates this kind of behavior.

-Once started, the model will start initializing immediately.
-Once done and ready to accept requests it prints `ready: Model-initialized` to the `stdout`.
+The model starts initializing immediately after the start.
+It prints `ready: Model-initialized` to the `stdout` when ready to accept requests.

 From this point you can send multiple requests to the model via `stdin`.
 Each request must be a valid JSON on a single line that ends with a newline `\n`.
 If there is no incoming data on the `stdin` the model will